melezhik/Sparrow6/documentation/taskchecks.md

 # Soft checks

-Soft checks is special form of regexp expression, so when a check fails it does not result in overall test failure, mostly soft checks are used together with generator/code expressions so main flow continues even though some checks fail along  the road, here is an example:
+Soft checks is a special form of regexp expressions, so when a check fails it does not result in overall test failure.

+Mostly soft checks are used together with generator/code expressions so main flow continues even though some checks fail along  the road, here is an example:

 Input: